-\justify Thanks to this we can assume without loss of generality (eventually replacing $A$ by $A'$) that the sequence $(B_{i})_{i<\omega}$ is linearly disjoint over $A$.
-What happens here is that the elements of $(B_{i})_{i<\omega}$ might overlap outside of $\langle A \rangle$ but since the property of not being linearly disjoint has local character by indiscernibility all the overlapping that might happen is already happening inside of the negative part of the sequence.
+Thanks to this we can assume without loss of generality (eventually replacing $E$ by $E'$) that the sequence $(B_{i})_{i<\omega}$ is linearly disjoint over $E$.
+What happens here is that the elements of $(B_{i})_{i<\omega}$ might overlap outside of the original $\langle E \rangle$ but since the property of being linearly disjoint has local character, by indiscernibility, all the overlapping that might happen is already happening inside of the negative part of the sequence.
 Let $(b^{0}_{i})_{i<n}$ be a basis of $V(B^{0})$ over $V(E)$, and let $(b^{i}_{i})_{j<n}$ be the corresponding basis of $V(B^{i})$.